SheejaPaul/Horuz/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

-## Credits

-Horuz is owned and maintained by the Horuz Software Foundation.
-You can follow them on Twitter at [@HoruzSF](https://twitter.com/HoruzSF) for project updates and releases.